ganelson/inweb/README.md

 a web, and its human-readable form is a [companion website to this one](https://ganelson.github.io/inweb/index.html).

 For the Inweb manual, see [&#9733;&nbsp;inweb/Preliminaries](https://ganelson.github.io/inweb/inweb/M-iti).

-__Disclaimer__.
-Because this is a private repository (until the next public release of Inform, when it will open), its GitHub pages server cannot be enabled yet.
-As a result links marked &#9733; lead only to raw HTML source, not to served web pages.
-They can in the mean time be browsed offline as static HTML files stored in "docs".

 ## Licence and copyright